Road Trip

 Print Friendly, PDF & Email

 It’s all about how to prepare for a road trip today.
 Oh, my gosh, as soon as I typed the word road trip, I had a flashback of the 1970s.
-Mark and I had a 1965 Volkswagen Beetle without air conditioning and not even a radio.
-Those were the days of carefree living and our hair blowing in the wind with the windows rolled down.
+Mark and I had a 1965 Volkswagen Beetle without air conditioning or a radio.
+Those were the days of carefree living, and our hair blowing in the wind with the windows rolled down.

 Road Trip Suggestions